 - 1. What inner traits does Brian develop to survive in the wilderness?
-To which of those qualities do you most attribute his survival?
-Consider patience, self-control, perseverance, etc. - 2.
+Which of those traits do you most attribute to his survival? - 2.
 What is the significance of the title?
 Why would Gary Paulsen have chosen "hatchet" as the name of his book?
 What does the hatchet symbolize? - 3.
 Hatchet is a coming-of-age story-in the extreme.
 Once rescued and returned to civilization, how has Brian's survival experience changed him?
 In what way is he a different boy than the one who stepped on the plane at the beginning of the story?